-Made from a heavy duty shank with fishing hook opening in the bladed jig head, this compact profile jig head is great for targeting big bass or when fly fishing.
+Made from a heavy-duty shank with a fishing hook opening in the bladed jig head, this compact profile jig head is great for targeting big bass or when fly fishing.

 - Unique swim jig shape provides a compact profile and amazing motion

 - Made in a leading head fashion, so can be prone to picking up weeds

 - Found in a half-ounce size which is suitable for a wide range of fish

 If you love fishing with jigs that not only sound good in the water column but look good too, this Jaw Breaker is the one to consider.

 With holographic enamel and premium components, it creates a vibrant flashing in the water that can really get larger fish spun up and ready to strike.